Capital ProjectsAfter years of planning, it starts with this campaign.

 With the funds developed through the $140 million campaign for MassArt's future, we will have a more visible presence in our downtown Boston neighborhood, with a dramatic new entryway to campus – framed by stunning contemporary architecture – that warmly greets visitors along Huntington Avenue.
 We'll have a more vibrant, eco-friendly campus with twice the number of students living in the residence halls.
 And we'll have the museum-quality exhibition space you would expect from one of the top art and design colleges in the country.

-We recently began the four construction projects that will ultimately transform MassArt's campus: the campus center, a new residence hall, a consolidated center for design and new media, and renovations to the Bakalar & Paine Galleries.
+We recently began the four construction projects that will ultimately transform MassArt's campus: the campus center, a new residence hall, a consolidated design and media center, and renovations to the Bakalar & Paine Galleries.
 Designed first and foremost to address the needs of its student body, the new facilities will provide opportunities for interdisciplinary collaboration, both in and out of the classroom, and establish a greater sense of transparency between the college and its community.

 All new facilities are designed and engineered to achieve, at minimum, LEED Silver certification for environmental sustainability, consistent with the college's commitment to green building.